bcgov/NotifyBC/docs/docs/miscellaneous/upgrade.md

 2. config `minTime` in `email.throttle` and `sms.Throttle` is replaced with `max` and `duration`.
 Effectively _minTime=duration/max_.
 By default `max` is 4 and `duration` is 1000, equivalent to default `minTime` of 250.

 3. Terms for [node roles](../config/nodeRoles.md) have changed.
-If you defined environment variable _NOTIFYBC_NODE_ROLE_ with value _master_, remove the environment variable.
-If _NOTIFYBC_NODE_ROLE_ has value _slave_, change it to _secondary_.
+If you defined environment variable _NOTIFYBC_NODE_ROLE_ with value other than _slave_, remove the environment variable; otherwise change it to _secondary_.
 If you deployed NotifyBC using Helm, this change is taken care of.

+4. config `notification.broadcastSubRequestBatchSize` is deprecated.
+If you defined it in _/src/config.local.js_, remove it.

 ## v4 to v5